Fck-r-sns/Fck-r-sns.github.io/_personal_projects/2020-4-dtf-data-mining.markdown

 layout: post
 year: 2020
 title: "Daily TeleFrag data analysis"
+subtitle: "How I downloaded all data from a website using its API and analysed it"
 ---

 [DTF](https://dtf.ru/) (a.k.a.
 Daily TeleFrag) is one of the most famous Russian websites about games, movies, and popular culture in general.
 It has API, and all users and posts there have incremental identifiers.
 It means I can write a script to fetch all public users and posts data one by one by requesting IDs starting with 1 and up to the last registered user or last written post.
 And I did it.